Pyromorphite: History

-Properties and isomorphism
+Properties

 The color of the mineral is usually some bright shade of green, yellow or brown, and the luster is resinous.
-The hardness is 3.5 to 4, and the specific gravity 6.5 - 7.1.
+The hardness is 3.5 to 4, and the specific gravity between 6.5 and 7.1.

+Isomorphism

 Owing to isomorphous replacement of the phosphorus by arsenic there may be a gradual passage from pyromorphite to mimetite.
-Varieties containing calcium isomorphously replacing lead are lower in density (specific gravity 5.9 - 6.5) and usually lighter in color; they bear the names polysphaerite (because of the globular form), miesite from Stříbro (pronounced Mies in German) in Bohemia, nussierite from Nuizière, Chénelette, near Beaujeu, Rhône, France, and cherokine from Cherokee County in Georgia.
+Varieties containing calcium isomorphously replacing lead are lower in density (specific gravity 5.9–6.5) and usually lighter in color; they bear the names polysphaerite (because of the globular form), miesite from Stříbro (pronounced Mies in German) in Bohemia, nussierite from Nuizière, Chénelette, near Beaujeu, Rhône, France, and cherokine from Cherokee County in Georgia.

+Biology

+Paecilomyces javanicus is a fungus collected from a lead-polluted soil that is able to form biominerals of pyromorphite.